strahinjapopovic/weather-api/README.md

 ## License

-Please refer to the MIT LICENSE in the repo.
+Please refer to the MIT LICENSE in the repo (./LICENSE).